ASchmidt1024/blank-ebook/bootstrap-tutorial.md

 ## Installation

-First download the latest version of [Blank Bootstrap Edition](https://github.com/Bloggerschmidt/Blank-Bootstrap-Edition/releases/latest).
+First download the latest version of [BL4NK Bootstrap Edition](https://github.com/Bloggerschmidt/Blank-Bootstrap-Edition/releases/latest).
 Install it in the backend of Joomla!™ under Extensions &gt; Manage &gt; Install &gt; Upload Package File.
 After successful installation choose the template called _frontend_ as default template under Extensions &gt; Templates &gt; Styles.
 Now it is active and can be viewed in the front end.
 Just click on the preview link at the top right.
 It is recommended to use two tabs in your browser \(back end and front end\) to work with.

 Unfortunatly, you have to install the template twice, to automate and enhance your workflow.
 First keep shure you have installed [Node.js®](http://nodejs.org/).
 If Node.js® is installed, install Gulp via command prompt.
 Just open a console or a terminal.